Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 to establish a Code of Conduct committee than to rule on individual cases.
 And so on.

-To use its powers, the Steering Council votes.
-Every council member must either vote or explicitly abstain.
+To use its powers, the Steering Council reaches concensus or votes.
+The consensus is reached when no council member objects to a decision.
+Otherwise the vote takes place.
+In this case every member must either vote or explicitly abstain.
 Members with conflicts of interest on a particular vote must abstain.
 Passing requires support from a majority of non-abstaining council members.

 Whenever possible, the council's deliberations and votes shall be held in public.